10 Vitamins and Supplements to Increase Sperm Count

 Low zinc levels, on the other hand, have been tied to reduced male fertility.
 Studies show that low zinc is correlated with low sperm count, poor sperm quality, and decreased fertility rates.

 Thankfully, it’s easy to get enough zinc through diet alone.
-Eating plenty of red meat, eggs, and other animal products should ensure adequate zinc status.
+Eating plenty of red meat, shellfish, and other animal-based whole foods ensures adequate zinc status.
 Oysters are an especially great zinc source.

-If those foods don’t sound appetizing to you, or just want to make sure you’re getting enough, you should certainly consider some zinc supplements to help support your sperm count.
+So if you’re a vegetarian or just want to make sure you’re getting enough, consider zinc supplements as a proactive way to support your sperm count.

 One more important benefit of zinc: it can help maintain your male hormones in the face of intense exercise.
-Overdoing it on the field or in the gym can tank your testosterone levels, but supplementing with zinc can help to reverse this undesirable change.
-Zinc’s ability to maintain T is just one more way that it can help support men’s overall fertility and sperm count.
+Overdoing it on the field or in the gym can tank your testosterone levels, but supplementing with zinc can help reverse these effects.

 Vitamin D is unique in that it’s both a vitamin and a hormone.
 Vitamin D affects an impressively wide range of physiological functions — including male fertility.